vigji/python-cimec-2023/project-instructions.md

 # Submission of final project

 The final assignment of the course consists in a small Python project, ideally something that could be useful for your work or some extra-curricular endeavior.
 If you have already some half-backed or questionably written project going on, expanding and refactoring would also be suitable ideas!

+While you work on the project, feel free to ask for feedback at any point!

 ### Format
 The project should be **uploaded to a public repository in your GitHub**, that will be the only accepted submission form!
 (There will be a class about publishing code on GitHub).
-If you have concerns about leaving it open, let us know and we can discuss it!
+If you have concerns about leaving it open, let us know and we can discuss it.

 ### Project content
 Depending on the project, it could consist of one or more notebooks, and/or (encouraged) functions and classes defined in separate `.py` modules.